ezyy-cloud/gringo/README.md

-# GringoX - Real-Time Geospatial Social Networking Application
+# Gringo - Real-Time Geospatial Social Networking Application

-GringoX is a modern, full-stack social networking application that combines real-time messaging, geolocation features, and user interactions.
+Gringo is a modern, full-stack social networking application that combines real-time messaging, geolocation features, and user interactions.
 Built with a powerful tech stack including React, Express, MongoDB, and Socket.IO, it offers a seamless social networking experience for users.

 ## 🌟 Key Features